The Importance Of Living Wills

 - Addresses issues that are unique to same-sex couples, if applicable

-Attorneys with the Rice & Quattrone, PC are admitted to practice in New Jersey and Pennsylvania.
-We serve residents of those states in estate planning matters and as the local representative for out-of-state executors and beneficiaries of wills and estates in New Jersey and Pennsylvania probate courts.
+Our attorneys at Rice & Quattrone, PC are admitted to practice in New Jersey and Pennsylvania.
+We serve residents of those states in estate planning matters and as the local representatives for out-of-state executors and beneficiaries of wills and estates in New Jersey and Pennsylvania probate courts.

-Do you have questions about new uses for living wills in New Jersey?
+Do you have questions about living wills in New Jersey or Pennsylvania?
 Do you need advice regarding powers of attorney, trusts or other estate planning topics?
-Contact us to discuss your needs with a seasoned estate planning lawyer.
+Contact us online to discuss your needs with a seasoned estate planning lawyer.
+You can also reach us in Cherry Hill at 856-673-0048 or Linwood at 609-398-3447.